allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 We’ve implemented OpBox Admin using ES6, NodeJS and [React](https://facebook.github.io/react/).

-Here you go a sample screen of our Admin GUI:
+Here you can see the sample screen of our Admin GUI:
 ![opbox admin](/img/articles/2016-01-31-Managing-Frontend-in-the-microservices-architecture/opbox-admin.png "Obpox Admin")

 ### Final thoughts
-Currently some of marketing campaigns are published with OpBox.
+Currently some of our marketing campaigns are published with OpBox.
 The solution has been battle-tested and we are planning to migrate more Allegro pages into OpBox components.
-We hope to share our OpBox project with open source community in near future.
+We hope to share our OpBox project with the open source community in near future.